 "We are in a unique position as we enjoy a global sales platform that fully integrates stores and online.
 In recent years we have invested in both the most advanced technology and optimised our stores for this aim.
 Our business model combines stores and digital seamlessly, and we are ready for the opportunities that this brings with current and new customers."

-The woolly jumper (and 9 other high street pieces) you NEED to buy this autumn according to Instagram
+The new knit (and 9 other high street pieces) on everyone's shopping list thanks to Instagram

 The robots are not the store's only new feature, however.
 It also boasts interactive mirrors that are able to detect a garment that the customer is holding and showcases it on a model with a completed outfit to show how it moves on the body.